 In Ontario, there was an extensive period of time between the final deposition of the Paleozoic sedimentary rocks (approximately 350 million years ago) and the earliest record of glacial deposition during the Late Wisconsinan Glaciation approximately 115,000 years ago.
 During this period, the exposed bedrock surface was likely subjected to glacial and fluvial erosion and weathering that shaped the underlying bedrock surface.
-Much of the bedrock surface's irregular topography is attributed to fluvial erosion whereby paleo-drainage was focused along the bedrock, which in some places were subsequently infilled with sediment.
+Much of the bedrock surface's irregular topography is attributed to fluvial erosion whereby paleo-drainage was focused along the bedrock for extensive periods of time.
+This led to the erosion of river valleys in the bedrock, which in some places were subsequently infilled with sediment.
 Generally, bedrock topography slopes from the north towards the south.
 Map 2-6 illustrates bedrock topography across the Kettle Creek watershed.